![]() |

 Fauna: rabbit, hare, partridge.

-Taking advantage of the gentle climate, the principal source of wealth is
+Taking advantage of the gentle climate, the principal source of wealth

 vegetables.

-They are cultivated in the open air and in greenhouses, both sorts using the
+They are cultivated in the open air and in greenhouses, both sorts

 latest technology.